vitaly-t/pg-promise/README.md

 Although this has a huge implication for the library's functionality, it is not within the scope of this project to detail.
 For any further reference you should use documentation of the [PG] library.

+Note the following formatting features implemented by [pg-promise] that are not in [node-postgres]:
+* Single-value formatting: [pg-promise] doesn't require to use an array when passing a single value;
+* Raw-Text support: injecting raw/pre-formatted text values into the query;
+* [PostgreSQL Array Constructors](http://www.postgresql.org/docs/9.1/static/arrays.html#ARRAYS-INPUT) are used when formatting arrays, not the old syntax string syntax;
+* Automatic conversion of numeric NaN, +Infinity and -Infinity into their string presentation;

 **NOTE:** Formatting parameters for calling functions (methods `func` and `proc`) is not affected by this override.
 When needed, use the generic `query` instead to invoke functions with redirected query formatting.